-The average monthly Social Security retirement benefit is $1,413, according to the latest figures from the Social Security Administration.
-That’s only $16,956 a year.
+The average monthly Social Security retirement benefit in 2021 will be $1,543, according to the latest figures from the Social Security Administration.
+That’s only $18,516 a year.
 “If Social Security is all you have, you will find out very quickly you do not have enough money to meet your needs,” Geary said.

 Solution: Maximize Social Security Benefits

 Of course, if you want to avoid retiring on Social Security alone, you’ll have to build savings while you’re working.
 If you can’t amass that big of a nest egg, make sure you don’t start collecting Social Security early at age 62.
 If you do that, your benefits could be permanently reduced by as much as 30%.